kirandash/react-test/giftgiver/README.md

 8. **Shallow** from enzyme:
     - helps in creating a shallow DOM in test file.
 If our test file has child components, it will only load JSX of the child component and won't go any deeper than that.
 9. `npm install react-dom react-test-renderer --save-dev`: redundant

+## 4. Snapshot Test the App Component
+1. `toMatchSnapshot`:
+    * is an essential method of Jest testing method called snapshot which keeps a record of our React component.
+    * it tells if the new rendered version of the component has changed and is different from the prev one.
+2. run test:
+    - will create __snapshotes__ folder and App.test.js.snap file which will have a snapshot of App component under shallowWrapper
+    * Note: On changing app component content: the test will fail saying there is no snapshot match.
+To update the snapshot in __snapshots__ folder **press "u"** and this will pass the test